Top Cancer Drug Companies (2026 Update): Leaders by Revenue, Pipeline, and Growth

 After AbbVie's Humira lost U.S. market exclusivity and as demand for COVID vaccines plummeted at the end of the pandemic, Merck & Co.’s Keytruda was finally able to claim the title of the world’s bestselling medicine in 2023.
 But its reign may be short-lived.

 In another major feat, a combination of Keytruda and Astellas and Pfizer’s Padcev won full FDA approval as a first-line treatment for advanced bladder cancer—regardless of the patient’s eligibility for chemotherapy.
 The approval came after the phase 3 EV-302 trial linked the Keytruda-Padcev combo to a 53% reduction in the risk of death compared with chemo.
-The results were welcomed with a standing ovation at the European Society for Medical Oncology meeting last year.

-But the EV-302 readout was viewed as more of a success for Padcev and the antibody-drug conjugate modality, especially given Keytruda’s previous stumbles in first-line bladder cancer as a monotherapy and as part of a combination with traditional chemotherapy.
+But the EV-302 readout was viewed as more of a success for Padcev and the antibody-drug conjugate modality, especially given Keytruda’s previous stumbles (Lancet Oncology 2021) in first-line bladder cancer as a monotherapy and as part of a combination with traditional chemotherapy.
 Nevertheless, the EV-302 regimen speaks to Keytruda’s appeal as the combination partner of choice for newer drugs.
 Another candidate taking that approach is Moderna and Merck’s individualized cancer vaccine, mRNA-4157 (V940).
 The shot’s cocktail with Keytruda has drawn much interest because of its promising midphase data in resected melanoma.

 However, not all attempts to pair Keytruda up have been successful.
 Some of the notable failures include Keytruda’s combos with AstraZeneca-partnered Lynparza and Eisai-shared Lenvima.